 All placement test, scored tests and quiz answer keys, including faculty tests and quizzes, and National tests, are stored in locked cabinets.
 Access to these cabinets is limited to Testing Center personnel.

-All incoming faculty tests are logged into a Test In/Out log.
 Upon completion of the test, the disposition of the test is entered in the same log.
 We do not return exams through intercampus mail for security purposes.
 Tests, which are to be held for pickup, are replaced in the appropriate bin.

 Testing Office Procedures

 - Photo identification is required of all students using the Testing Office.
 Acceptable identification is a valid driver's license, valid active duty or reserve military ID, valid student identification card (Placement Testing only), passport, or valid state ID.